 Make a Budget

 To make a budget, I like to follow a simple four-step process.
-Here it is:
+Here they are:

 1. Figure Out What’s Coming In